Year of entry 2024

 Full entry requirements

-Taught by the School of Performance and Cultural Industries (PCI), in collaboration with Leeds University Business School, this course will develop your knowledge and understanding of theatre, performance, cultural industries and entrepreneurship.
+Taught by the School of Performance and Cultural Industries, in collaboration with Leeds University Business School, this course will develop your knowledge and understanding of theatre, performance, cultural industries and entrepreneurship.

-You'll also explore theatre's historical and cultural contexts, innovations in practice, performance design, arts management, cultural theory, performance technologies, composition and devising, and the broader impact of the creative and cultural industries.
+The course will explore the historical and cultural contexts of theatre, innovations in practice, performance design, arts management, cultural theory, performance technologies, composition and devising, and the wider impact of the creative and cultural industries.

 At the same time, you’ll study modules in planning, managing innovation in business, development, creativity and social enterprise with the Centre for Enterprise and Entrepreneurship Studies at Leeds University Business School.